 It’s easy to feel intimidated by the blank page, so using these prompts can be very helpful – think of them as a warm-up exercise!

 You can download the cards here or simply pick one from the list below.
-You can find more creative writing prompt cards inside In The Moment issue 13, which goes on sale in the UK on 29 May.

-Read more articles related to creating:
+Read more related articles:

 Choose a creative writing prompt to help you get over writer’s block

-- Send a postcard – A postcard from an exotic location brings unexpected news.
+A postcard from an exotic location brings unexpected news.

-- The doppelganger – Your friends keep seeing someone who looks exactly like you.
+Your friends keep seeing someone who looks exactly like you.
 Who are they and what do they want?

-- The one that got away – Write about your character’s ‘one that got away’.
+Write about your character’s ‘one that got away’.
 Do they still compare current partners to that person?
 Why did the relationship fail?

 A long-lost relative leaves your character a fortune, but there are some strange conditions attached…

 Social occasions are a great way to explore relationships between characters.
 How do they interact?
 What tensions come to the surface?

 Pets are characters too!
 Your main character’s relationship with the animals in their life might also be important to their development.

-- Change the setting – Think about how changing your setting might affect your characters.
+Think about how changing your setting might affect your characters.
 Would Paris be a more intriguing location than Penzance?

 If you’re stuck in a rut, try to have a little fun!
 Change the genre to turn your romance into a comedy or make your detective tale into sci-fi adventure.

-- The suitcase – Your character discovers a suitcase full of letters in the attic of their new home.
+Your character discovers a suitcase full of letters in the attic of their new home.
 What secrets do they reveal?

-- The runaway – Your character needs to get out of here – fast!
+Your character needs to get out of here – fast!
 What’s their escape plan?

 Pair up two very unlikely characters and see how they get on.
 This works well if your main character is travelling.